Semi-supervised Contrastive Learning Using Partial Label Information

 We can infer something about what the models are learning from the ordering of model performance: MixMatchNST $>$ MixMatch $>$ Nullspace Tuning $>$ single data-augmentation models.
-Explicitly learning the shape of the nullspace from partial labels was much more effective than implicitly placing data transformations into that space by the algorithms in Experiment 1, although combining those transformations into MixMatch was more effective still.
+Explicitly learning the shape of the nullspace from partial labels was much more effective than implicitly placing data transformations into that space by the standalone algorithms, although combining those transformations into MixMatch was more effective still.
 But the fact that MixMatchNST performed better than either MixMatch or Nullspace Tuning alone demonstrates that MixMatch is learning somewhat different aspects of the nullspace than that provided by the partial labels.

 Decreasing the amount of unlabeled data has a nonlinear effect on the performance of the MixMatchNST method, but when the amount unlabeled data is decreased by 55\%, the partial label information is able to compensate achieving better performance than a model without partial label information with all the unlabeled data.
 The nullspace tuning term in the MixMatchNST method is directly shown to be resilient to noise in the equivalency classes showing improvement even while 50\% of the pairs provided are not equivalent.
 This would suggest that even less than perfect partial labelling methods may still adequately tune the model.